Sarah Meyohas, Bitchcoin, 2021. 20th Century & Contemporary Art.

 Still from REPLICATOR Generation 2, 2021.

-Phillips is excited to follow up on our initial success with the sale of one of the first tokenizations of art on the blockchain, Bitchcoin by Sarah Meyohas, in an online-only auction from 25-28 May.
+Phillips followed up on our initial success with the sale of one of the first tokenizations of art on the blockchain, Bitchcoin by Sarah Meyohas, in an online-only auction from 25-28 May 2021.
 A celebrated conceptual artist whose practice explores nature and the capabilities of emerging technologies in contemporary society, Meyohas first released Bitchcoin in February 2015, predating the launch of Ethereum by five months.
 Meyohas’s prescient project considered the speculative value of cryptocurrency in relation to the subjective value of art; by minting artworks as cryptocurrency to create cryptocurrency as art, Meyohas reclaimed agency over her own market, a feminist appropriation of a male-dominated technology.

 Now, six years later, the artist is migrating Bitchcoin from its native chain to Ethereum, releasing 480 reserved Bitchcoins backed by art from her seminal Cloud of Petals exhibition at Red Bull Arts New York.
 Five bundles of Bitchcoins will be offered at auction: the first comprising 160 tokens and four subsequent bundles each containing 80 tokens.
 Each Bitchcoin is backed by a relic created from a rose petal from Cloud of Petals; if one chooses to redeem their Bitchcoin for a physical relic, their coin will be destroyed, or “burned,” establishing the symbiotic value of token and backing.